-(see p.
-6 of Sustenance and Health), various public health officials claimed Bolsonaro's government had mismanaged its pandemic response.
-Bolsonaro repeatedly stated his mistrust in vaccination against COVID-19 and did not implement the preventative measures that other countries in the region had pro-democracy Likewise. aroups condemned Bolsonaro's efforts to undermine public trust in Brazil's electronic voting system, which intensified after Lula announced his candidacy for the 2022 presidential election.
+(see Sustenance and Health), various public health officials claimed Bolsonaro's government had mismanaged its pandemic response.
+Bolsonaro repeatedly stated his mistrust in vaccination against COVID-19 and did not implement the preventative measures that other countries in the region had enacted.
+Likewise. pro-democracy aroups condemned Bolsonaro's efforts to undermine public trust in Brazil's electronic voting system, which intensified after Lula announced his candidacy for the 2022 presidential election.
 This speculation continued during the campaign, which culminated in a narrow victory for Lula in a runoff election in late 2022.
 After days of protests.
 Bolsonaro accepted the results of the election, allowing the transition of power to proceed.

 In early 2023, Lula became President and sought to use his third term to strengthen many of the popular welfare policies he had championed during his first two terms, some of which had been underfunded during subsequent administrations.
-Likewise, he pledged to reduce poverty and deforestation, increase citizen security (see p.
-10-11 of Political and Social Relations), and strengthen the public healthcare system (see p.
-4 of Sustenance and Health).
+Likewise, he pledged to reduce poverty and deforestation, increase citizen security (see Political and Social Relations), and strengthen the public healthcare system (see Sustenance and Health).
 However, days after Lula's inauguration, Bolsonaro supporters stormed the Congress and other buildings in Brasília, causing dozens of injuries among the police and protesters.
 While investigations into the insurrection are ongoing, the event highlights Brazilian society's increasing polarization.